Axiomatic Characterization of PageRank: Preliminaries

 To illustrate the way PageRank works, \citet{Page:etal:1999} proposed the \emph{random surfer model}.
 The surfer starts browsing the World Wide Web from a random page (with distribution specified by the weights).
 Then, in each step of her walk with the probability $a$ the surfer chooses one of the links on a page and clicks it which moves her to the next page, or with the probability $1-a$ the surfer gets bored and jumps to a random page on the World Wide Web, as she would start browsing the World Wide Web all over again.
 Now, PageRank is equal (up to a scalar multiplication) to the probability that we find the surfer on a page at an arbitrary time in the distant future, i.e., the limiting probability.
+Note that we assume here that every page has at least one link; we discuss in Section 7.1 how to deal with pages without links.

-The random surfer model provides an intuition on how does PageRank work.
-However, jumps make the random walk hard to analyse.
+The random surfer model provides an intuition on how PageRank works.
+However, jumps make the random walk hard to analyze.
 As an alternative, it can also be assumed that the surfer instead of a jump simply stops surfing altogether.
 Now, for this model, PageRank is equal (up to a scalar multiplication) to the expected number of times the surfer visits a page.
-Details of this model that we named \emph{busy random surfer model} can be found in Section~\ref{section:proof-2}.
+Details of this model that we named \emph{busy random surfer model} can be found in~\ref{section:appendix:proof-2}.

 \begin{example} Consider PageRank of nodes in the graph from Fig.~\ref{figure:main} for $a = 0.9$, assuming each node has weight one:

 The most important node is $v_8$ which is the end of all outgoing edges of nodes $v_1$ and $v_4$.
 Hence, it aggregates the importance of both these nodes.
 On the second and third place we have $v_2$ to which the most important node $v_8$ has two out of three outgoing edges and consequently $v_3$ which gets the only outgoing edge of $v_2$.
 In turn, at the bottom of the ranking, we have three nodes: $v_5$ and $v_6$ which have incoming edges only from each other and $v_4$ who have exactly the same set of incoming edges as $v_6$; hence, it has the same PageRank.